Skip to main content

 Important: Payload vs Requirements

-This document describes format requirements (constraints and specifications defined in format specs).
-For payload schemas (the structure of actual asset data you send in creative manifests), see:
+For payload schemas (the structure of the actual asset data supplied in creative manifests), see:

 • Asset Type Registry - Links to all payload schemas

-• Core Asset Schemas at /schemas/v1/core/assets/ - Individual asset payload definitions
+• Core Asset Schemas at /schemas/v3/core/assets/ - Individual asset payload definitions

 Asset Type Schema